Caltrain Modernization Program: Background

-Commuter rail service along the San Francisco Peninsula has been using diesel locomotives (EMD F40PH pictured above) since the early 1950s; they will be replaced with electric train sets in the 2020s.
+Commuter rail service along the San Francisco Peninsula had been using diesel locomotives (EMD F40PH pictured above) since the early 1950s; they were replaced with electric train sets in the 2020s.

 Commuter railroad service on the San Francisco Peninsula was inaugurated in 1863 as the San Francisco and San Jose Railroad and purchased by Southern Pacific (SP) in 1870.
 SP announced that it would investigate the electrification of its line in September 1921, promising better and more frequent service.
 However, SP cited excessive post-war inflation, taxation, and competition from publicly funded highways as factors making electrification neither "practicable or desirable".
 In the early 1950s, SP began introducing diesel locomotives on the route.
 By 1977, Southern Pacific were facing rapidly declining ridership and petitioned the state Public Utilities Commission to allow them to discontinue the commuter rail operation.
 From 1980 until 1992, the California Department of Transportation (Caltrans) and the three service counties, San Francisco, San Mateo, and Santa Clara, subsidized Southern Pacific operations on the railway until the local Peninsula Corridor Joint Powers Board (PCJPB) acquired the right-of-way in 1991.